Cletus P. Kurtzman: Career

 Kurtzman worked his entire scientific career (1967–2017) at the National Center for Agricultural Utilization Research, Northern Regional Research Center of United States Department of Agriculture in Peoria, Illinois.
 Among his many accomplishments, he helped pioneer techniques for defining ascomycete yeasts along multiple concepts using DNA-DNA recombination, phenotype and morphology before the advent of gene sequencing.
 Once gene sequencing became possible he would later determine that DNA recombination was time consuming and only useful for determining closely related species of yeasts.
-Klutzman would redefine many clades within the Saccharomycotina group based on genetic similarity and helped formulate methods and tools that are currently used to help classify new species discovered within this group.
+Kurtzman would redefine many clades within the Saccharomycotina group based on genetic similarity and helped formulate methods and tools that are currently used to help classify new species discovered within this group.

 He held several leading positions including research leader and curator within the USDA, which during that time he defined many new species and genera of yeasts with which he named in honor of many of his colleagues, much to the chagrin of some taxonomists.
 Some of his best known accomplishments involved expanding our knowledge of the Saccharomycotina and the Saccharomyces and Candida genera.
 Kurtzman's diversity work resulted in him describing 85 species, 21 genera, and five families.